ir-shaad0812/ir-shaad0812/README.md

 ```
 "Code is like humor.
 When you have to explain it, it’s bad." – Cory House
 "Good artists copy, great artists steal." — Pablo Picasso
-"Desin is not just what it looks like and feels like.
-Design is how it works." -Steve Jobs
+"Design is not just what it looks like and feels like.
+Design is how it works." – Steve Jobs
 "With great power comes great responsibility." — Voltaire
 "There are only two hard things in computer science: cache invalidation and naming things." — Phil Karlton
 "Walking on water and developing software from a specification are easy if both are frozen." — Edward V Berard